-Duane Elgin: accounts for the well said we’re draining the bank account, they were over drawing on what the what the generative capacity of the Earth can create.
-So if you think about that, I just cannot imagine the possibility that something like 678 billion people might die off in this century.
+Duane Elgin: Well said we’re draining the bank account; they were over drawing on what the what the generative capacity of the Earth can create.
+So if you think about that, I just cannot imagine the possibility that something like 6,7,8 billion people might die off in this century.
 How can that be?
 Well, famine and disease, we’re seeing pandemics now beginning to grow.
-And as as the world heats up, as the global warming continues, it’s releasing new toxins, new new viruses into the atmosphere, and so on.
+And as the world heats up, as the global warming continues, it’s releasing new toxins, new viruses into the atmosphere, and so on.
 And I think we’re going to have just a plague of pandemics, we’re going to have extraordinary amount of disease and extraordinary amount of famine, every degree centigrade that the earth heats up 15% lower productivity of the land.
 And if we go up by three degrees centigrade, that’s a 45% degree decrease in the productivity of agriculture on the earth.
 We can’t feed ourselves hardly right now, what happens if there’s an enormous cutback in productivity at the same time, there’s still a growing increase in the number of people.
-We’re in for an extraordinary time of correction, if you will, where we as a species matched the resources of the Earth and US regenerative capacity.
+We’re in for an extraordinary time of correction, if you will, where we as a species matched the resources of the Earth and it’s regenerative capacity.
 So we and so then what?

 Duane Elgin: That’s right.
 There’s roughly 3 billion people live around the equatorial regions of the planet.
-And those equatorial regions are going to become increasingly uninhabitable, uninhabitable in Pakistan there are temperatures rare regular Reaching 120 degrees Fahrenheit 120 degrees.
-Now that’s at the very very margins of what people can tolerate
+And those equatorial regions are going to become increasingly uninhabitable, uninhabitable.
+In Pakistan there are temperatures rare regular reaching 120 degrees Fahrenheit 120 degrees.
+Now that’s at the very margins of what people can tolerate

-Rick Archer: Lu doubt New Delhi has been like that in recent months.
+Rick Archer: no doubt New Delhi has been like that in recent months.

 Rick Archer: Let’s think of some traumas and what we’ve learned from them.
 And we have, let’s say, the Civil War, World War One, the Great Depression, World War Two.
 Did we learn?
 I mean, maybe we did.
 I mean, obviously, the racial situation is much better today than it was prior to the Civil War.
 We, then then we had World War Two, now we get along with Germany and Japan.
 But then we have a whole lot of nuclear weapons we didn’t have before.
 And fortunately, those seven, so I’m just wondering, to what, how many steps forward?
 Are we taking for every few steps backward?

 Duane Elgin: That’s right.
-It’s a it’s a it’s an open system.
+It’s an open system.
 It’s there’s potential here there’s possibility.
-And a lot of people like I just mentioned the 56% of youth on the planet, saying we’re doing well.
-Here.
-Let’s open this up, and move beyond materialism, materialism, and because Tourism of Western society and see the world freshly with new eyes.
+And a lot of people like I just mentioned the 56% of youth on the planet, saying we’re doomed.
+Well, here, let’s open this up, and move beyond materialism, materialism, and because Tourism of Western society and see the world freshly with new eyes.
 And recognize that if we’re learning to live in a living universe, that’s an entirely new and different journey that we have been on in the past.
 So we, if we’re going to be successful, we need to reframe, I think how we understand what we’re doing here and where we are, what who we are as bio cosmic beings, and where we’re going, we’re learning to live in a living universe.

 Duane Elgin: Well, this is it, I mean, this, let’s get serious here.
 How challenging and how critical our situation is, it’s not a time for complacency, it’s a time to step up and be in the in the in the transformational process itself, and as hard to do without seeing the uplift potential that surrounds us.
 And those uplift factors.
-By the way, let me just mention, the book choosing Earth is available online, for free.
-And our situation is so dire I’ve I’ve said, Look, I’ll just make this available for free, as a PDF, something that everyone can print out for themselves, if they
+By the way, let me just mention, the book ‘Choosing Earth’ is available online, for free.
+And our situation is so dire I’ve said, look, I’ll just make this available for free, as a PDF, something that everyone can print out for themselves, if they

 Rick Archer: we all do have and I’m just talking about myself here, we all do have an unlimited reservoir of potential deep within and we all have the capacity to tap into it.
 We just have to find out how.

-Rick Archer: Yeah, I mean, if you think about a forest, for instance, like let’s say the Amazon rainforest, it’s green and verdant by virtue of the fact that all the plants are rooted in this very fertile soil, and they get plenty of rain and stuff, so it’s not and if it were looking not so green wouldn’t help to spray paint it green or we’d have to improve its ability to draw nourishment, each each individual plant’s ability to draw nourishment from its through its roots.
+Rick Archer: Yeah, I mean, if you think about a forest, for instance, like let’s say the Amazon rainforest, it’s green and verdant by virtue of the fact that all the plants are rooted in this very fertile soil, and they get plenty of rain and stuff, so it’s not and if it were looking not so green wouldn’t help to spray paint it green or we’d have to improve its ability to draw nourishment, each individual plant’s ability to draw nourishment from its through its roots.
 And so like that, you know, all as many of us as possible on this earth as many humans as possible, need to learn how to draw forth that inner nourishment, and then the whole forest if humanity will look more green,

-Rick Archer: Well, as you’re saying that I was thinking what Jesus said on the cross, forgive them father, they know not what they do.
+Rick Archer: Well, as you’re saying that I was thinking what Jesus said on the cross,’ forgive them father, they know not what they do’.
 So the guys who are nailing him on the cross, he could see that they weren’t really conscious, the implications of what they were doing.
-And you could perhaps extend that out to Vladimir Putin or Bolson arrow burning down the rainforest are people doing these these horrible, destructive short sighted things, they are just shut down in their consciousness, they are operating out of such a limited perspective.
+And you could perhaps extend that out to Vladimir Putin or Bolsonaro burning down the rainforest are people doing these horrible, destructive short-sighted things, they are just shut down in their consciousness, they are operating out of such a limited perspective.
 They don’t know what they’re doing.
-And remember, Europe, offered Bolson arrow a whole lot of money to stop burning down the rainforest.
-And, and he said, Man, plant more trees in your own continent, you know, we’re just kind of mind our own business here.
-So there’s an stupidity and a numbness, ignorance that prevails so often.
+And remember, Europe, offered Bolsonaro a whole lot of money to stop burning down the rainforest.
+And, and he said, ‘nah plant more trees in your own continent, you know, we’re just kind of mind our own business here’.
+So there’s a stupidity and a numbness, ignorance that prevails so often.

 Rick Archer: choosing communication,

-Duane Elgin: lifting factor.
+Duane Elgin: uplifting factor.
 So we saw the power of aliveness, the power of consciousness.
-The third one is the is the power of communication.
-And it’s phenomenal.
-I feel that if we look at human evolution, it was our ability to communicate the Goddess from a weakening of hunter gatherers roughly 10,000 years ago, at the end of the last ice age, to the verge of a planetary civilization.
-Today, we communicate, communicate, communicate, and at each stage, we have grown we’ve expanded our sphere of connection with with the rest of life with one another.
+The third one is the is the power of communication and it’s phenomenal.
+I feel that if we look at human evolution, it was our ability to communicate the Goddess from a weakening of hunter gatherers roughly 10,000 years ago, at the end of the last ice age, to the verge of a planetary civilization today.
+We communicate, communicate, communicate, and at each stage, we have grown we’ve expanded our sphere of connection with the rest of life with one another.
 And here we are, at the edge of a planetary civilization.
 We’re not really there yet.
 But we have the tools of communication that the internet and such that can take us over and into our understanding that we are here together and we can communicate together and we can choose together our pathway into the future.
-And that’s why it is choosing Earth, we can do this, we can choose the earth as our home.
-And so there’s the third grade uplifting factor.
+And that’s why it is ‘Choosing Earth’, we can do this, we can ‘Choose’ the earth as our home.
+And so there’s the third great uplifting factor.